Community Organization

-WNC's Community Organization for Policy Advocacy (COPA) is organizing to empower our community members to engage in meaningful dialogue and influence policies that directly impact our lives and children's future.
+WNC's Community Organization for Policy Advocacy (COPA) is organizing to empower our community members to engage in meaningful dialogue and collaborative action to influence policies that directly impact our lives and our children's future.
 Together, we hope to drive positive change and build a brighter future for WNC.

 Community Calendar